Henri Drell

-Henri Drell (born 25 April 2000) is an Estonian professional basketball player for Joventut Badalona of the Spanish Liga ACB.
+Henri Drell (born 25 April 2000) is an Estonian professional basketball player for Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.
 He also represents the Estonian national basketball team internationally.
 Standing 2.05 m, he mainly plays as a small forward.
 He is also the second Estonian player to ever play in the NBA.

 Early life and youth career

 Drell was born in Tallinn, Estonia.
 He started playing basketball at nine years of age.
 He joined a small club in Estonia and moved to BC Kalev/Cramo youth after that.

 In July 2016, Drell moved to Brose Bamberg, Germany, where he started to play in the German Under-19 Youth Bundesliga (NBBL- Nachwuchs-Basketball-Bundesliga).
 In May 2019, Drell led his NBBL team (TSV Breitengüßbach) to the silver medal.
 On 27 February 2019, he was selected to play in the 2019 NBBL All-Star Game.

 In February 2018, Drell played for Brose Bamberg's U18 team at Munich's Adidas Next Generation Tournament (ANGT).
 He was selected to the All-Tournament Team after leading the event with 27 points, 5.8 rebounds, 2.8 assists per game and a Performance Index Rating (PIR) of 26.3.
 Later in June, he attended the NBA Global Camp in Treviso, Italy.